 There are two common groups of reactors.
-The first group works by adding something to the aquarium water (as is the case with calcium reactors and kalkwasser reactors), and the second group works by removing stuff from the water.
+The first group works by adding something to the aquarium water (such as calcium reactors and kalkwasser reactors).
+The second group works by removing substances from the water.

 Calcium reactors and kalkwasser reactors are equipment used to add calcium to the display tank.
 Calcium reactors work by injecting CO2 into the reactor chamber to lower the pH inside the chamber.
-The lower pH dissolves the reactor media (generally crushed coral) and releases free calcium, which is then plumbed into the display tank.
-A kalkwasser reactor, by comparison, is pretty much just a resevoir for holding the kalkwasser so that it can be slowly dripped into the display area.
+The lower pH dissolves the reactor media (typically crushed coral) and releases free calcium.
+This is then plumbed into the display tank.
+A kalkwasser reactor, by comparison, is a reservoir for kalkwasser so it can be dripped into the display area.

-Making the trip from the local fish store can be a stressful journey for a fish.
-During the trip home, the temperature of the water may have changed and the natural water chemistry in your tank may be different from the water at your local fish store, so it is important to gradually ease your fish into life inside your home.
-That process is called acclimation—the specific method recommended here is called drip acclimation.
+Making the trip home from the local fish is often a stressful journey for a fish.
+During the ride, the temperature of the water can change.
+And the natural water chemistry in your tank may be different from the water at the store.
+So it’s important to gradually ease your fish into life inside your home.
+That process is called acclimation.
+And the specific method I recommend is called drip acclimation.

-In the old days when I was just dealing with relatively inexpensive freshwater fish (haha, I feel old just typing that), I used to float the bag in the tank (to help adjust the temperature), and then pour small amounts of tank water into the bag every few minutes.
-If you want to research this technique online, it is called the floating bag method.
+In the old days, when I was only dealing with relatively inexpensive freshwater fish (haha, I feel old typing that), I used to float the bag in the tank (to adjust the temperature), pouring small amounts of tank water into the bag every few minutes.
+If you want to research this technique, it’s called the floating bag method.

-This is a gizmo you can purchase online for about $10 that makes it really easy to adjust the drip.
-It looks like a hospital grade device you would see used with an intravenous (IV) drip and it makes drip acclimation a breeze.
-Once the drip is started, you can use a thumbwheel to create the exact flow you want.
+You can purchase this gizmo online for about $10.
+And it makes adjusting your drip a cinch.
+It looks like a hospital-grade device you would see used with an intravenous (IV) drip.
+Once the drip is started, you use a thumbwheel to create the exact flow you want.
 It is amazingly simple.
-The AccuDrip Acclimation Kit is my preferred acclimation equipment to use.

-I am sure you have noticed that there is no shortage of saltwater aquarium equipment to choose from.
-It can be a daunting task at times to figure out what equipment you need and what equipment you don’t.
-I hope that this page was at least a start in the right direction–a jumping off point for you to begin your journey.
+There’s no shortage of saltwater aquarium equipment to choose from.
+It can be a daunting task at times to figure out what you need and what you don’t.
+I hope this page got you started in the right direction.
+It should hopefully serve as a jumping-off point for you to begin your journey.

-If you found this page helpful and would like to have helpful tips, links and content emailed to you about once a week, Subscribe to the Saltwater Aquarium Blog Newsletter.
+If you found this page helpful and would like to have tips, links and content emailed to you once a week, Subscribe to the Saltwater Aquarium Blog Newsletter.